kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 2. Workload generating huge amount of metrics (To understand how scraping works when the workload exposes several MB of metrics)
 3. Have multiple workloads across different nodes (To understand prometheus SDS behaviour with multiple services)
 4. Verify sample limit test
-5. Multiple pods and services scraped from multiple receivers8
+5. Multiple pods and services scraped from multiple receivers

 ### Multiple pods all running on a single node and export metrics
 Setup: